asvesj/powerflex-csi/README.md

 <br> c. ‘initial.yml’
 <br>   - change the user from ‘jono’ to a username of your choice
 <br>   - when changing the username, make sure you change other parts of the file as well, eg. “home/jono/” -> “/home/USERNAME/”
-<br>   - change the password from ‘jono’ to a password of your choice. <br>
+<br>   - change the password from ‘jono’ to a password of your choice <br>
 <br> d. ‘copy-ssh.sh’
 <br>   - change the password of the root user and change the IPs
 <br>   - this is so the Kubernetes Master host can communicate with the Kubernetes Workers hosts <br>